 Section 7 reduces the maximum number of benefit weeks from 26 to 20 and the associated benefit total amount available from \$7,150 to \$5,500 (maximum weekly benefit amount is \$275 times 20 weeks equals \$5,500).
-In conjunction with this change, the bill creates a definition of "Florida average unemployment rate" which is calculated by looking at the most recent year's third quarter and averaging the unemployment rate for those three months.
+In conjunction with this change, the bill creates a definition of "Florida average unemployment rate" which is calculated by looking at the most recent year's third quarter and averaging the statewide unemployment rate for those three months.
 That unemployment rate calculation is then used to determine how many weeks a claimant could receive, depending on the unemployment rate.
-The bill provides that if the Florida average unemployment rate is 9% or higher, a claimant is eligible for the maximum number of weeks-20.
-If the Florida average unemployment rate is 5% or below, the number of available weeks is 12.
-Each 0.5% increment above 5% adds an additional week of benefits.
+The bill provides that if the Florida average unemployment rate is 9% or higher, a claimant is eligible for up to a maximum of 20 weeks.
+If the Florida average unemployment rate is 5% or below, the maximum number of available weeks is 12.
+Each 0.5% increment in the unemployment rate above 5% adds an additional week of benefits.

-The effect of reducing the number of benefit weeks from 26 to 20 is muted by the current availability of federal UC benefits.
-When a claimant exhausts his or her state benefits, the claimant will automatically move into the first federal Tier at whatever weekly amount the claimant was receiving under their state benefit.
-Four federal tiers and a period of temporary extended benefits are available for a possible total of 58 weeks.
-Combined with the total number of state benefits, 20 weeks under the provisions of the bill, the total is 78 weeks.
-Eligibility for the federal tiers is scheduled to expire January 1, 2012, and any tier a claimant is in after that date is phased out completely by June 9, 2012.
+The immediate effect of reducing the number of benefit weeks from 26 to 20 is muted by the current availability of federal UC benefits.
+When a claimant exhausts his or her state benefits, the claimant will automatically move into the first federal tier at the weekly amount the claimant was receiving under their state benefit.
+Four federal tiers and a period of temporary extended benefits are available for a potential period of 58 weeks.
+Combined with the total number of state benefits, 20 weeks under the provisions of the bill, the total state and federal benefit weeks is 78.
+Under federal law, eligibility for the federal tiers is scheduled to expire January 1, 2012, and any tier a claimant is in after that date is phased out completely by June 9, 2012.